The Case of the Frightened Lady (film)

-The Case of the Frightened Lady is a 1940 British, black-and-white, crime, drama, mystery thriller, directed by George King and starring Marius Goring as Lord Lebanon, Helen Haye as Lady Lebanon, Penelope Dudley Ward as Isla Crane, George Merritt (actor) as Detective Inspector Tanner, Ronald Shiner as Detective Sergeant Totty and Felix Aylmer as Dr Amersham.
+The Case of the Frightened Lady is a 1940 British, black-and-white, crime, drama, mystery thriller, directed by George King and starring Marius Goring as Lord Lebanon, Helen Haye as Lady Lebanon, Penelope Dudley Ward as Isla Crane, George Merritt as Detective Inspector Tanner, Ronald Shiner as Detective Sergeant Totty and Felix Aylmer as Dr Amersham.
 It was produced by Pennant Picture Productions and presented by British Lion Film Corporation.
 The film is based on the 1931 play by Edgar Wallace.

 This production was the second time that Wallace’s play had been adapted for the cinema.
 The first production in 1932 was directed by T. Hayes Hunter and starred Emlyn Williams.
 The BBC also produced two television versions; the first in 1938 and the second in 1983 which starred Warren Clarke and Virginia McKenna.

 In 2008, the film was released on DVD by Odeon Entertainment as part of their 'Best of British' collection.
 Prior to this release, the film had not been seen in public since its original release.

 Plot

 The story is a thriller that revolves around the Lebanon family who live at Mark’s Priory.
-Lady Lebanon (Helen Haye) tells her son, William, Lord Lebanon (Marius Goring) that he must marry his cousin Isla Crane (Penelope Dudley Ward) to continue the family line.
-However, William has no intention of marrying Isla and matters are made more complicated due to Isla falling in love with an architect, Richard Ferraby (Patrick Barr), who has come to Mark’s Priory to draw up renovation plans.
-At the same time the strange behaviour of two footmen and the family physician (Felix Aylmer) add to the mystery surrounding the family.
+Lady Lebanon tells her son, William, Lord Lebanon that he must marry his cousin Isla Crane to continue the family line.
+However, William has no intention of marrying Isla and matters are made more complicated due to Isla falling in love with an architect, Richard Ferraby, who has come to Mark’s Priory to draw up renovation plans.
+At the same time the strange behaviour of two footmen and the family physician add to the mystery surrounding the family.
 Eventually rumour and speculation lead to a murderous conclusion.

+Music

+The score, by Jack Beaver, includes perhaps the first example of a Romantic style, diegetic "Denham Concerto" composed especially for film, a year before Richard Addinsell's much more famous Warsaw Concerto appeared in the film Dangerous Moonlight (1941).
+Here the piano is actually played by Marius Goring as Lord Lebanon.
+Goring was an accomplished player whose mother Kate Winifred was a professional pianist who had studied with Clara Schumann.